 Steven Ash, MD, Clinical Dean (UK)

-Tiffany Ciolek, National Director of Admissions and Training
+Tiffany Ciolek, Vice President of Enrollment and Marketing

 Golden Jackson, PhD, Assistant Dean for Service Learning and Community Affairs

 Kimberly Kirkland, PsyD, Interim Associate Clinical Dean for Clinical Student Affairs

 Hiroko Yoshida, PhD, Associate Dean of Academic Affairs